 If you and your partner or spouse have decided to separate or divorce, family mediation is a way to resolve any disputes privately without going to court.

-How Family Mediation Works
+How Mediation Works

 The aim is not to reconcile your relationship (although reconciliation might be an outcome), but to work out how the divorce/separation will work, and what will happen after the separation.

-The Benefits of the Mediation Process
+Benefits of Mediation

 One of the benefits of family mediation is that it can improve communication between you and your former partner, leading to better relations post–separation if you need to remain in contact, especially where there are children.

-If you think that mediation might be the right process for you and your former partner, the first step is to contact our mediators to discuss your situation; they will provide information and answer any questions you might have.
+If you think that mediation might be the right process for you and your former partner, the first step is to contact our mediation solicitors to discuss your situation; they will provide information and answer any questions you might have.